AdityaKane2001/AdityaKane2001.github.io/_opensource/gsoc_report.md

 ## Overview

 RegNets, and RegNetY in particular is widely used for self-supervised learning and were previously not available in TensorFlow.
 During GSoC 2021, I implemented and trained RegNetY on the ImageNet-1k dataset.
 I trained four variants of RegNetY and uploaded them to TFHub.
 Project links and references are mentioned at the end of this file.
-My time was largely devoted to three tasks: creating an efficient input pieline, coding the model architecture, training and fine-tuning the models.
+My time was largely devoted to three tasks: creating an efficient input pipeline, coding the model architecture, training and fine-tuning the models.
 I also wrote readable and reusable code and gained insights about training on Google Cloud TPUs.
 <br>

 ## Important milestones